matthiasmullie/mullie.eu/_posts/2014-11-12-why-your-code-doesnt-scale.md

 ## Memory

-The problem with memory-intensive applications is two-fold:
+The problem with memory-intensive applications is twofold:

 * Your processor may be idling until it can access occupied memory, thus delaying your response time (same problem as with CPU-intensive applications)
 * You may be trying to fit more into the memory than is possible, and the request will fail.